JUSTICE AND RECONCILIATION MINISTRIES – TRANSFORMING THE WORLD

 For many years, St. Bart’s has taken a leading role in the struggle for full equality of LGBTQ+ persons not only in the Church, but also in the world.
 St. Bart’s LGBTQ+ folks and allies are interested in seeking and serving Christ in all persons, respecting the dignity of every human being, and creating a church and world where everyone is welcomed and valued.
 LGBTQ+ members are fully integrated into the life and leadership of the larger parish, and this ministry works to meet the needs of its members and raise awareness in the parish with a variety of speakers, and opportunities for service, social gatherings, friendship and support.
 Learn how to join our Virtual Sunday Brunches here.

 St. Tabitha’s Guild

 Parishioners who have a love for knitting and crocheting, for community, and for compassion and justice formed a guild for women and men that combines all three.
-This unique ministry has organized a variety of crocheting and knitting projects: afghans and shawls for Crossroads Community, hats and scarves for the Seamen’s Institute, and baby garments and blankets for a young mothers’ shelter in Brooklyn.
-Although we cannot be together physically, we currently knit at a distance every other Sunday from 2 to 4 pm via Zoom.
-All are welcome.
+This unique ministry has organized a variety of crocheting and knitting projects for the Seamen’s Institute and Crossroads Community Services.
+We have also formed a new partnership with Jamaica Hospital to create baby garments for newborns and afghans for hospice patients.
+All are welcome!
+We will knit and crochet at a distance approximately every other Sunday from 2 to 4 pm via Zoom as we work on a variety of projects.
+All are welcome!
 For exact dates and times, and the Zoom link, click here.